KTH gets Central Sterile Supply Dept

 The hospital director said the KTH has a service unit which is responsible for providing sterile equipment, medical equipment and cleaning of reusable medical devices to all departments of the hospital for immediate use for the patient care.

-He said that soon 20 modular operating theaters would be opened at the KTH for the convenience of the people as per the standards of public convenience and time.
+He said that soon 20 modular operating theaters would be opened at the Khyber Teaching Hospital for the convenience of the people as per the standards of public convenience and time.
 About Rs 300 million has been allocated for the purpose.